-Services SETA Discretionary Grants Guide
+Services SETA Discretionary Grants: Your Ultimate Guide

 If you’re a business, NGO, training provider—or simply someone with a great idea to uplift South Africans—Services SETA Discretionary Grants could be the boost you’ve been looking for.
 These are not your standard grants; they’re strategic, sector-aligned, and result-focused.
 Let’s dive in!